Interplay between powder catchment efficiency and layer height in self-stabilized laser metal deposition: Materials and methods

 \subsection{Laser and powder beam characteristics}

-The focused processing laser beam was characterized using a beam analyzer (PRIMES FocusMonitor).
-The measured laser beam parameters are reported in Table \ref{tab:laser-beam-prop}.
-The focus position $z_{l0}$ was referred along the laser head axis, with the origin set at the powder nozzle exit.
+The laser beam parameters were characterized using a beam analyzer and are reported in Table \ref{tab:laser-beam-prop}.
+The focus position $z_{l0}$ is referred along the laser head axis, with the origin set at the powder nozzle exit.

-In Section \ref{sec:model3} the powder distribution has been modeled in terms of the three-jet nozzle geometry, with each of the $3$ powder jets contributing to form a common beam that hits the deposition region, coaxially to the laser beam.
-The powder beam parameters measured for the 3-JET-SO16-S nozzle are reported in Table~\ref{tab:powder-beam-prop}.
+The powder beam parameters for the three-jet nozzle are reported in Table \ref{tab:powder-beam-prop}.
 The delivery channel inclination $\beta_p$, orifice diameter $d_{p0}$, and orifice radial position $x_{p0}$ were extracted from the nozzle geometrical model, defined relatively to the nozzle tip as represented in Figure \ref{fig:powder-geometry}.
-The dispersion angle of the single powder jet was determined experimentally by means of offline characterization, in absence of the processing laser emission.
-Indeed, the powder flow was acquired using a high-speed CMOS camera (Photron Fastcam Mini AX200) at \SI{1}{ms} shutter time, considering the same conditions used for the experiments in terms of mass flow rate, carrier gas flow, and shielding gas flow.
-External illumination was used to highlight the trajectories of the powder particles, using a high-power white LED lamp.
-An example of image is reported in Figure \ref{fig:powder-nozzle}.
-The dispersion $2\alpha_p$ was estimated as the angle which contained the \SI{98}{\percent} of the powder particles for a single jet.
+The powder dispersion $2\alpha_p$ was estimated by acquiring the powder beam stream with a high-speed camera (see Supplementary Material).
+In the considered configuration the position of laser beam waist and of the substrate in $S_0=\SI{12}{mm}$ lay above the convergence point of the powder streamlines.